vmiklos/turtle-cpm/guide/src/installation.md

 this way an attacker can't get access to your passwords, even if they steal both your private key & your cpm database.

-Optionally, you can install [oathtool](https://www.nongnu.org/oath-toolkit/) in case you're interested in TOTP support.

 ## Build from source

 You can install cpm using: